cdisc-org/DataExchange-ODM-LinkML/docs/ParameterValue.md

 attributes:
   ValueRef:
     name: ValueRef
+    description: Value for parent StudyParameter/@Term.
+    comments:
+    - 'Required

+      range:text

+      When there is a Coding child element, the Values will reflect the requirements of the referenced coding system.'
     from_schema: http://www.cdisc.org/ns/odm/v2.0
     rank: 1000
+    identifier: false
     alias: ValueRef
     owner: ParameterValue
     domain_of:
     - TrialPhase
     - ParameterValue
+    - Telecom
     - ItemData
     - Query
     range: text